SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 5. **Create [Azure Web App using Docker image](https://learn.microsoft.com/en-us/azure/app-service/tutorial-custom-container?pivots=container-linux&tabs=azure-cli):** Create an Azure Web App and configure it to use your Docker image from the Azure Container Registry.

-**Considerations and Challenges**
+## Considerations and Challenges

 Migrating a Classic ASP website to Azure can present some challenges that require careful consideration:

-- **[COM/COM+ Components](https://imranarshad.com/containerize-and-migrate-legacy-classic-asp-to-azure-app-service/)**: Azure App Service does not allow the registration of COM/COM+ components.
+- **COM/COM+ Components**: Azure App Service does not allow the registration of COM/COM+ components.
 If your application relies on these, you'll need to rewrite them in managed code or explore alternative solutions.
 This might involve significant code modifications and refactoring

-- **Windows Authentication:** If your application uses Windows Authentication, you might need to replace it with Azure AD.
-This could require code changes and potential adjustments to your application logic to ensure compatibility with Azure AD
+- **Windows Authentication:** If your application uses Windows Authentication, you might need to replace it with Azure Entra ID.
+This could require code changes and potential adjustments to your application logic to ensure compatibility with Azure Entra ID

 - **Database Connectivity:** Ensure that your database can be migrated to Azure or accessed from Azure.
 You might need to adjust connection strings and configure network settings to establish proper connectivity between your application and the database.
 For example, if you're migrating to Azure SQL Database, you'll need to update your connection strings with the appropriate credentials and server address.
 You might also need to configure firewall rules to allow access from your Azure App Service or Virtual Machine.
 - **Third-party Dependencies:** Evaluate any third-party dependencies your application uses and ensure they are compatible with the chosen Azure service.
 Some older libraries or components might not be compatible with the Azure environment, requiring you to find alternatives or update them to newer versions.

-**Best Practices for Migrating Classic ASP Websites to Azure**
+## Best Practices for Migrating Classic ASP Websites to Azure
 - **Assess Your Application:** Thoroughly evaluate your application's dependencies, codebase, and configuration to identify potential challenges and plan accordingly.
 - **Containerize with Docker:** If using Azure App Service, containerize your application with Docker to simplify deployment and improve portability.
 - **Modernize Your Code:** Update outdated libraries, refactor code, and address security vulnerabilities to improve security, performance, and maintainability.